Rule 9. Order of play

 xii) A team Captain is to advise the opposing Captain at the time an interchange of player/s is about to occur.

 xiii) Should a match be cancelled due to the heat rule (Rule 11(i)) where the ABC news forecast the temperature for the day to be 37°or higher and the Captains complete a score card for recording purposes, an interchange player can be included on the score sheet.

 xiv) If a match has already commenced when the heat rule or rain causes play to be abandoned, any nominated interchange player will be recorded as having played that match.

-xv) As SSTA pennants involve five (5) ‘rounds’ of tennis, each ‘round’ consisting of three (3) sets, an interchange may only occur prior to the beginning of a ‘round’, not during a round.
-This should be monitored particularly when only two (2) courts are available for play.
+xv) As SSTA pennants involve five (5) ‘rounds’ of tennis, each ‘round’ consisting of three (2) sets, an interchange may only occur prior to the beginning of a ‘round’, not during a round.

 xvi) Teams are not obliged to have an interchange player or players.